Monsoon session: Rajya Sabha adjourned till 2 pm | english.lokmat.com

 Monsoon session: Rajya Sabha adjourned till 2 pm

-Amid continued uproar by Opposition MPs, Rajya Sabha was adjourned till 2 pm on Tuesday.
+Amid continuous sloganeering by Opposition MPs demanding repeal of farm laws, the Rajya Sabha was adjourned for the second time on Monday till 2 pm.

-Amid continued uproar by Opposition MPs, Rajya Sabha was adjourned till 2 pm on Tuesday.
+Amid continuous sloganeering by Opposition MPs demanding repeal of farm laws, the Rajya Sabha was adjourned for the second time on Monday till 2 pm.

-Soon after starting the business on the sixth day of the Monsoon session, the Opposition parties started sloganeering over the 'Pegasus Project' media report issue.
+Earlier in the day, the Upper House of Parliament was adjourned till 12 noon.

-Earlier, the Upper House was adjourned till 12 noon today.
-After resumption at 12 pm, the Opposition MPs continued to create ruckus.
+Meanwhile, Congress MP Deepender Singh Hooda had earlier in the day given a 'suspension of business' notice under Rule 267 in Rajya Sabha to have a discussion on farmers' agitation.

 ( With inputs from ANI )